symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

 What is next?
 *************

 Receipts do not only store resolutions for aliases, but also every invisible state change that is not directly retrievable from transactions or the block header.
-You can check under the :doc:`receipts documentation <../../concepts/receipt>` the complete list of changes logged.
+You can check under the :doc:`receipts documentation <../../concepts/receipt>` the **complete list of changes logged**.